 Traditionally, organizations have taken a bottom-up approach to testing, adding incremental tests for new functionality.
 While this will always be required, the mindset needs to shift to embrace both a bottom-up and top-down approach to mitigating business risks.

-Continuous testing mitigates business risk by provided a safety net for developers since change is managed in incremental pieces.
+Continuous testing mitigates business risk by providing a safety net for developers since change is managed in incremental pieces.
 Centralized, data-driven decision making helps managers and testers make better decisions and focus their efforts on testing the right parts of the application.
 Over time, continuous testing evolves from just measuring quality to measuring effectiveness.

 Continuous Testing emphasizes continuous process improvement.
 While test automation provides the critical “sensors” for detecting software defects, Continuous Testing highlights process improvements that can prevent future defects from occurring.
 The constant monitoring of results and feeding this back into the process if key to improving test effectiveness.
 The focus of the team moves from defect finding and fixing to getting ahead by evolving with defect prevention.
 The tight loop created with continuous testing lets managers move from fire-fighting to looking at process improvement and eventually, optimization.

 Continuous testing brings real-time assessments, objective go/no go quality gates, and continuous measurements to refine the development process so that business expectations are continuously met.
 This containment strategy prevents the leakage of defects to downstream, expensive remediation efforts.

 Ultimately, Continuous Testing resets the question from “are you done testing?” to “is the level of risk understood and accepted?”